Buzz, Buzz, Buzz!

 Buzzer design Buzzer design

 Now that we know the PCB boots and powers up properly, we are load up the proper code.
-As I told you before, this is directly linked to the final project, so for additional information on the other parts that you might see in the video I recommend you to visit the site.
+As I told you before, this is directly linked to the final project, the input devices weeks as well as the interface week, so I recommend you check them out for additional information.

 Angle capt 1 Angle capt 2 Angle capt 3 Angle capt 4